jayinc/docs/content/client-libraries/_index.md

 All Client libraries also adhere to the same [high-level API](client-api-reference).
 There are some platform specific differences, but conceptually we have tried to make the Clients as similar as possible.
 If you know how to use one, getting started with another should be easy (provided both platforms are familiar to you).

-# Web Speech API polyfill
+# W3C Web Speech API polyfill
-We also provide a [Web Speech API](https://wicg.github.io/speech-api/) compliant speech recognition [polyfill](https://github.com/speechly/speech-recognition-polyfill) that uses our API as the backend.
-It does not come bundled with UI components, nor does it provide any natural language processing functionalities that are available with the other Client Libraries.
+We also provide a [polyfill](https://github.com/speechly/speech-recognition-polyfill) for the [SpeechRecognition W3C standard](https://wicg.github.io/speech-api/) on web, using Speechly as the underlying API. **Note!** It does not come bundled with UI components, nor does it provide any natural language processing functionalities that are available with the other Client Libraries.
 But it is a good choice if you only need cross-browser compliant speech-to-text in your web application.

 # More information
 Our Client libraries are open source.
 You can find more information about them as well as other usage examples on Github: